OECD Due Diligence Guidance for Responsible Supply Chains in the Garment & Footwear Sector

 This process, called the OECD Alignment Assessment process, is voluntary and two assessments have been conducted to date.

-Practical actions for companies to identify & address climate change risks in garment and footwear supply chain
+▶ Business Handbook on due diligence for climate risks in garment and footwear supply chains

-In 2022, the OECD is collaborating with UNEP and the UNFCCC Secretariat to develop a Technical Handbook to provide targeted practical actions to support business in implementing due diligence in the context of climate change risks and adverse impacts in the garment and footwear sector.
+The OECD is collaborating with UNEP and the UNFCCC Secretariat to develop a Handbook to provide targeted practical actions to support businesses in implementing due diligence in the context of climate risks and adverse impacts in the garment and footwear sector.
+Handbook forthcoming.

-Pilot on Integrating OECD Due Diligence into Public Procurement in the Garment Sector
+▶ Pilot on Integrating OECD Due Diligence into Public Procurement in the Garment Sector Garment and Footwear Sectors

-23 February 2022 - Following the release of Integrating RBC in Public Procurement in 2021, the OECD conducted a pilot to support public buyers in integrating OECD risk-based due diligence in the public procurement of garment and textiles.
-The resulting pilot report adds to the growing body of research on the nexus between public procurement and responsible business conduct in practice.
-It provides real-world examples of both the challenges and solutions to integrating RBC considerations in public procurement.
+Following the release of Integrating RBC in Public Procurement in 2021, the OECD conducted a pilot to support public buyers in integrating OECD risk-based due diligence in the public procurement of garment and textiles.

 OECD Forum on Due Diligence in the Garment and Footwear Sector

-This annual event brought together over 600 representatives from government, business, trade unions and civil society to address emerging risks and to share learnings on implementing labour, human rights, environmental and integrity due diligence in the global garment and footwear supply chains.
+This annual event brings together representatives from government, business, trade unions, civil society and international organisations to discuss challenges and risks, as well as learnings and solutions related to implementing due diligence in the global garment and footwear supply chains.

 Manufacturers Network for Due Diligence in the Garment & Footwear Sector